osgmarketplace/resonance-webapp-docs/docs/concepts/demanders/demander-concepts.md

 sidebar_position: 1
 ---

-# Demander Concepts
+# DemandHQ Concepts

-A demander is any merchant that wants to sell supplier's goods through one to many storefronts.
-Typical demander actions include requesting and implementing supplierVariants into their products, adjusting prices, and creating product content.
+A DemandHQ is where any merchant can sell supplier's goods through one to many storefronts.
+Typical DemandHQ actions include requesting and implementing supplierVariants into their products, adjusting prices, and creating product content.